teamILLO/Stockin/design_and_planning.md

    - If the user clicks on Sign Out button, he/she can delete his/her account from the website.

 #### 5. Detail Page
+- **HEADER** is displayed on the top.
+- As a default, breif overview of the stock and a graph image is displayed except for the following cases:
+   - When navigated by clicking on the news related parts, news is displayed instead of the overview.
+   - When navigated by clicking on the graph related parts, price trends are displayed instead of the overview.
+   - When navigated by clicking on the financial statement related parts, financial statement is displayed instead of the overview.
+- If the user clicks on the star icon,
+   - ?????????
+What does the star mean

+#### 6. AboutUs Page

 ## Controller
 <img src = "https://user-images.githubusercontent.com/59424336/97441314-edfe6780-196b-11eb-9fb6-6672c8eb5490.jpg" width="70%">